 2. How long can I stay overseas?

-Freshmen attend the Costa Rica center for the foundation year, sophomores participate in the Europe Center (Spain in the fall and Italy in the spring), and juniors have the ability to spend a year in China (Shanghai & Beijing and Hong Kong & Taiwan) and/or Asia-Pacific Australia (Fiji & New Zealand and Bali).
+Freshmen attend the Costa Rica center for the foundation year, sophomores participate in the Europe Center, and juniors have the ability to spend a year in China, and/or Asia-Pacific Australia.
 The fall semester of the senior year is spent completing an international internship and independent research project at an LIU Global center, and the spring semester is spent in New York City, where students complete another internship and write a senior thesis before graduating with a B.A. in Global Studies.

 3. What do I major in?
 What about minors?

 All students pursue a B.A in Global Studies, a discipline that investigates the world’s interdependent political, economic, cultural, and ecological systems.
 Students will be exposed to a variety of subjects including history, anthropology, political science, international relations, languages, humanities, philosophy and religion in a global context.
-Students may also pursue minors in Arts & Communication, Entrepreneurship, International Relations, and Spanish.
+Students may also pursue minors in Arts and Communications, Entrepreneurship, and International Relations.

 Life experience credits can be earned for post high school experiences.
 Once you matriculate as a LIU Global student you can discuss the possibility of this credit with a faculty advisor.
 Naturally, you will want to keep very good records of the experiences you have that might result in life experience credits.